dtolb/blog_posts/signal/day2/README.md

 ![Dev Ex](pics/improvingDevOboard.png)

-* Software engineers are working to improve the onboarding
+* Software engineers (NOT UX) are working to improve the onboarding
 * The process of taking a new user to pay you `$$` and use the thing
 * ~late 2016 xp = not the _BEST_ experience via a **Dashboard**
     1. Buy number